honeycomb-systems/skeleton/operations/network/README.md

     - `kubectl apply -k ./istio/charts/`

 5. Visit sites from the local load balancer:
-    - `kubectl -n network-system get services`
+    - `kubectl -n network get services`
     - Assuming load balancer IP is `172.18.255.201`, visit [https://172.18.255.201/](https://172.18.255.201/)
         + Note that this will only work if you have a site configured with an Istio Gateway + VirtualService